 "From what we know, they say he was beaten to death," Malone said, who is the sister of the boy's father.

 Prosecutors say Henderson beat Jashawn to death.
 The child's mother Jacqueline Rambert was also charged in the case.

 The U.S. Marshal's Great Lakes Fugitive Task Force arrested Henderson in Gary, Indiana on Tuesday, Aug.
 28, 2018.

 JaShawn's mother, Jacqueline Majanise Rambert, was arrested in Chicago and charged with first-degree murder and child endangerment.
 She pleaded guilty to two counts of child endangerment.

 Rambert was sentenced Friday, March 20 in Davenport to 50 years in prison.

 Henderson and Rambert are both from Chicago and were living in a Davenport apartment when the boy was beaten.

-Henderson was given a life sentence in early April 2020.
+Henderson was sentenced to life in prison without the possibility of parole in early April 2020.
 A Scott County jury had convicted him in March 2020.